eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.topology.md

 #### Credential Service (CS)

-The CS manages Verifiable Credentials [[vc-data-model]].
+The CS is a network-accessible service that manages Verifiable Credentials [[vc-data-model]].
 This includes read and write endpoints for Verifiable Presentations (VPs) and Verifiable Credentials (VCs).

 #### DID Service (DIDS).